MatteoMascheroni1/AdvanceModelingForOperationProject/submission material/HOW-TO.md

 `findN=False`

-This simulation type runs the model once and print system's performances.
+This simulation type runs the model once and print system performances.
 The output won't be saved.
 If more than one combination of parameters is provided, the script will consider just the first element of each list.

-###### Simuation type: "Find Runs Number"
+###### Simulation type: "Find Runs Number"

 `isSearching=False`